 Legacy Code 301200

-Description This unit will extend the concept of Urban Transformation, where the architect is an agent of progress and change in the built environment.
+Description This subject will extend the concept of Urban Transformation, where the architect is an agent of progress and change in the built environment.
 Students will refine their use of architectural design as a medium for speculation and advocacy in the public realm and in daily life of the city.
 Rethinking Urbanism will investigate architecture and civic space at the scale of public projects.
 Students will use various models of three-dimensional representation for communication and experimentation with new ways of building the urban fabric.
 Assessments will be project-based in real world scenarios and will incorporate sustainable strategies of design.

 School Eng, Design & Built Env

 Students must be enrolled in 3753 Bachelor of Architectural Design.
 Students not enrolled in 3753 who wish to enrol into this subject should have a 5.0 minimum GPA and are required to discuss with the Academic program Advisor.

 On successful completion of this subject, students should be able to:

 - Apply creative design skills and well-considered formal responses to intermediate level architectural scenarios, particularly in relation to a contested urban context.